oconnojb/trick-tracker/notes.md

 ## for next time:
 [x] create migrations for :users :dogs :tricks :dog_tricks [x] #place methods (1.place returns "first") for integer class?
+[]  Dog dob???
 [] RESTful Routes
   - probably will look nicest to do different controllers

   [] user_controller
-  -home page (links to login or signup) -or- redirect '/dogs' if logged_in?
+  x-home page (links to login or signup) -or- redirect '/dogs' if logged_in? x-sign up x-log in
-  -sign up
-  -log in
   -edit my info
   -delete my account (and all assc data in database)

   [] dog_controller
   C- adopt a new dog
-  R- show all of my dogs
+  Rx- show all of my dogs
   R- show one specific dog (name slug?)
   U- edit an existing dog
   D- delete an existing dog